ngkusnd/sass-theming/README.md

 ## 🚀 Getting Started

+> ⚠️ **WARNING**: This sass-theming module is still in early development.
+Prior to the release of the major version v1, the API can be changed without announcement.
+Use with care 🤗

 ### 1. Basic Setup

 First, you need to fill in the required configuration.
-The theme must have at least one theme with the name 'default'.
+The theme must have at least one theme with the name `default`.

 _scss/main.scss_